scality/metalk8s/docs/installation/setup.rst

 difference in setup procedure.

-For this installation, 5 machines are required (or 3, if running workload applications on your control-plane nodes).
+For this installation, 5 machines are required (or 3, if running workload applications on your control plane nodes).

 Sizing
 ------